mozilla/glean.js/docs/implementation/plugins-events.md

 # Plugins

-Plugins provide a way for Glean.js to support especialized use cases without bloating the size of the library.
+Plugins provide a way for the Glean JS SDK to support specialized use cases without bloating the size of the library.
 Each plugin can be attached to a Glean core event to augment or modify its behaviour.